Mahbub-Ferdous/My-Devops-Journey-WeekByWeek/Week-1/Day5-DNS Resolution and TCP Handshake.md

 ## DNS Resolution

-`1.
-The user types a URL into the browser.`
+1. The user types a URL into the browser.

-`2.
-The browser checks the local DNS cache.`
+2. The browser checks the local DNS cache.

-`3.
-If not found locally, the request is sent to the DNS server (usually provided by the ISP).` `4.
-The DNS server resolves the domain name to an IP address.` `5.
-The resolved IP address is returned to the browser.`
+3. If not found locally, the request is sent to the DNS server (usually provided by the ISP).

+4. The DNS server resolves the domain name to an IP address.

+5. The resolved IP address is returned to the browser.

 ## TCP Handshake

 ```The browser initiates a TCP connection to the resolved IP address (typically to port 80 for HTTP or port 443 for HTTPS.```

 ```The three-way handshake (SYN, SYN-ACK, ACK) is completed.```

 ## OSI Model: Sequence of Events